dmaier-couchbase/cb-aggregation/README.md

                      .last();
 ```

 The counting happens in parallel.
 The synchronization happens implicitely by using Couchbases optimistic concurrency handling (CAS).
-The final aggregation result is stored in Couchbase and can be retrieved by using:
+The final aggregation result is stored in Couchbase.
+Here an example of retrieving the number of entries for the user 'dmaier' and 'dostrovsky':

 ```
         //Read the aggregation result for 2 record id-s